pivotal-cf/om/docs/assign-stemcell/README.md

   -h, --help                   Show this help message

 [assign-stemcell command options]
+      -p, --product=           name of Ops Manager tile to associate a stemcell to
+      -s, --stemcell=          associate a particular stemcell version to a tile. (default: latest)

+    config file interpolation:
       -c, --config=            path to yml file for configuration (keys must match the following command line flags)
           --vars-env=          load variables from environment variables